Novel

 Click here to read Chapter 1 [Free]

 How does one expound on a such an epic undertaking as writing a novel?
 Is it a labor of love or a flurry of ideas clinging to a roller coaster without brakes?
-The enduring process demands a Zen-like focus to wade through the clutter in order to find those illusive pinpricks of genius; the golden threads that weave the story together.
+The enduring process demands a Zen-like focus to wade through the clutter in order to find the golden threads that weave the story together.
 And these brilliant flashes of insight may be gleamed from the most humble beginnings.
 Like an abstract painting, a novel’s path is never straight and clear when the creative engine churns in the infinite coils of imagination and mystery.

 The Yellow Chair emerged in 2007 as a germ of an idea.
 I did not entertain how the novel would unfold when I began page one.
 I had no game plan other than the two protagonists engaged in a rather peculiar set of circumstances in a territory I was familiar with.
 After the initial meeting of the ‘odd couple’, it didn’t take long for the story to bloom.
 Character development and nurturing the robust story-line required a lot of contemplation since the two travelers hail from different time periods with customs and language foreign to each other.
 One must be part shape-shifter to visualize the world through the eyes of another.
 In this case, those eyes belong to the legendary Vincent van Gogh.